 All but two studies focused on birth parents and children currently in foster care.
 Study 1 focused on children who were returning home from care for the first time.
 Study 4 focused specifically on foster parent training and was included because it also assisted in answering the 'What works' question as it was seen to benefit the relationship between birth parent and child.
 All but one study participants were located in a variety of US states with the remaining in Canada (7).
 All studies covered mental health, substance and domestic abuse but two (1, 10) focused specifically on substance abusing birth parents.
 Study 6 consisted of an ethnically diverse sample, Study 2 consisted of African American and Latino's, Study 5 of mainly Caucasians and Study 8 had a majority of Black or Hispanic mothers.
-Four studies (1, 2, 3, and 8) focused specifically on mothers; three studies (5, 6, and 7) were not clear in gender focus but consisted of more single mothers, while Study 9 focused specifically on birth fathers.
-Two studies (1, 4) consisted of children between five and twelve.
+Four studies (1, 2, 3, and 8) focused specifically on mothers; three studies (5, 6, and 7) were not clear in gender focus but consisted of children between five and twelve.
 Study 2 consisted of children between three and ten, Study 3 consisted of children between one and seventeen.
 In Study 5 the average age was five while Study 6 had a majority of under-fives but included ages up until seventeen.
 In Study 9 61% were five years or younger while Study 10 consisted of a majority of one to three year olds.
 All foster children had experienced physical abuse or neglect.
 Sexual abuse was often removed from studies due to its specific individualistic intervention needs.
 Sample size ranged from 1,940 families (Study 10) to 13 (Study 7).
 The majority of studies (1, 2, 3, 4, 5, and 9) consisted of sample sizes in the hundreds.